KhronosGroup/Vulkan-Hpp/README.md

 We try to keep the API for all flavours of Vulkan-Hpp constant or backwards compatible.
 However, we may introduce unavoidable breaking changes, usually to fix bugs.
 Following is a list of those changes, arranged by version.

+### v1.4.357

+For device level initialization of the Vulkan-Hpp dispatcher, usually called via `VULKAN_HPP_DEFAULT_DISPATCHER.init( instance, vkGetInstanceProcAddr, device, vkGetDeviceProcAddr )`, the fourth argument, `vkGetDeviceProcAddr`, has changed from optional to required.

 ### v1.4.351

 In order to improve argument safety, the interface of functions taking a C-array of values has changed to take a `std::array`, instead.